utkarsh-1602/interview-approaches/javascript-practice/async-await/README.md

-# What is async Function ?
-Asynchronous programming is a technique that enables the program to start a long-running task and also be responsive to other events while that task runs, rather than have to wait until that task has finished.
-Once that task has finished, your program gives the output.

-# What is await Function ?
+# What is the purpose of the async and await keywords in JavaScript, and how do they work?
-Await function is used to wait for the promise.
-It could be used within the async block only.
-It makes the code wait until the promise returns a result.
+The async and await keywords in JavaScript are used to handle asynchronous functions and promises.

+### `async` keyword
+The `async` keyword is used to define asynchronous functions When you use async before a function declaration, it indicates that the function will always return a promise.

+### `await` keyword
+The `await` keyword is used inside an async function to wait for a promise to be resolved or reject.
+It can only be used inside an async function.
+When you await a promise, the execution of the async function is paused until the promise is settled (either fulfilled or rejected).
+If the promise is fulfilled, await returns the resolved value; if the promise is rejected, it throws an error that can be caught using a try...catch block.

 # Where Async function is being executed? is it in execution stack or callback queue